Nazianzus: Ecclesiastical history

 At the beginning of the 4th century Nazianzus was suffragan to Caesarea Mazaca; under Emperor Valens it formed part of Cappadocia Secunda, the metropolis of which was Tyana.
 Later it became part of Cappadocia Tertia and depended on its Metropolitan of Mocessus.
 Finally, it became a metropolitan see under Diogenes.

 In 1370 it was united to the metropolitan see of Caesarea Mazaca (modern Kayseri).

 Up to the year 1200, fourteen of its bishops are known.
-Its name is inseparably connected with its illustrious doctor and poet-bishop, St. Gregory of Nazianzus, who became bishop of Constantinople and Doctor of the Church.
+Its name is inseparably connected with its illustrious doctor and poet-bishop, Gregory of Nazianzus, who became bishop of Constantinople and Doctor of the Church.
 His father, Gregory of Nazianzus the Elder, had been a member of a Jewish-pagan sect called the Hypsistarians, but was converted to Christianity and became Bishop of Nazianzus.

 The bishopric is included in the lists of titular sees of Catholic Church with metropolitan status and of the Eastern Orthodox Church.